Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

-Our finding that heteronuclear droplets have a late-time energy twice as negative as that of homonuclear systems could have implications for experimental design.
-The deeper binding in mass-asymmetric mixtures provides enhanced stability against thermal fluctuations and three-body losses, potentially extending the observable lifetimes.
-The non-monotonic dependence of binding on the mass ratio, with optimal binding near $m_2/m_1 \approx 1.2$, suggests that commonly studied mixtures like $^{39}$K-$^{41}$K (ratio 1.05) may not be optimal to maximize droplet stability.
-Mixtures with larger mass asymmetry, such as $^{23}$Na-$^{87}$Rb (ratio 3.8), merit investigation.

-The low equilibration rates, with only 8.2\% of the droplets being energy stable and 17.6\% being width stable, reflect fundamental constraints of one-dimensional dynamics.
-The near-integrability of 1D systems limits thermalization channels, causing droplets to retain collective excitations over timescales much longer than typical experimental windows, a point to which we will return later in this article.
+The low equilibration rates, with only 12\% of the droplets being energy stable and 16.3\% being width stable, reflect fundamental constraints of one-dimensional dynamics.
+The near-integrability of 1D systems limits thermalization channels, causing droplets to retain collective excitations over timescales much longer than typical experimental windows.